andremun/InstanceSpace/README.md

 -	Partitioning of the instance space into recommended regions for automated algorithm selection;
 -	Distinguishing areas of the instance space where it may be useful to generate additional instances to gain further insights.

-The unique advantage of visualising algorithm performance in the instance space, rather than as a small set of summary statistics averaged across a selected collection of instances, is the nuanced analysis that becomes possible to explain strengths and weaknesses and examine interesting variations in performance that may be hidden by tables of summary statistics.
+The unique advantage of visualising algorithm performance in the instance space, rather than as a small set of summary statistics averaged across a selected collection of instances, is the nuanced analysis it enables: explaining strengths and weaknesses and examining interesting variations in performance that may be hidden by tables of summary statistics.

 This repository provides a set of MATLAB tools for performing a complete Instance Space Analysis as part of an automated pipeline.
 It is also the computational engine that powers the Melbourne Algorithm Test Instance Library with Data Analytics ([MATILDA](http://matilda.unimelb.edu.au/matilda/)) web tools for online analysis.
 For further information on the Instance Space Analysis methodology, see [here](http://matilda.unimelb.edu.au/matilda/our-methodology).